Christmas in Kenya

 Only small gifts are normally exchanged and sometimes food and gifts are provided by missionary organisations.

 The day after Christmas, Boxing Day, is also a public holiday in Kenya.
 It's another day of celebrating, seeing more friends and family (or sleeping!)

 In Swahili/Kiswahili (a language spoken in Kenya) Happy/Merry Christmas is 'Heri ya Krismasi' and the response is 'Wewe pia' (you also).
+In the Maasai language (also called Maa or Kimaasai) it's 'nchipai e Kirismas'.
 Happy/Merry Christmas in lots more languages.